 - Find out beforehand all entry requirements for each country you will visit or transit en route to your destination.

 What do I need to enter the Schengen area?

-- A U.S. passport (with applicable visas, if needed), valid for at least 90 days beyond your intended date of departure from the Schengen area.
+- A U.S. passport (with applicable visas, if needed), valid for at least three months beyond your intended date of departure from the Schengen area.